08

 There are owners for whom a sailing yacht is the wrong answer, and the cases are worth naming.

-Sailing yachts ask more from the operation.
-Sail-handling expertise on the deck team, weather routing discipline, and itineraries that bend to the wind.
+Sailing yachts ask more from the operation: sail-handling expertise on the deck team, weather routing discipline, and itineraries that bend to the wind.
 An owner who needs to cross the Atlantic on a fixed schedule with no flexibility on the weather window is not a sailing-yacht owner.
 An owner comfortable with a 36 to 60 hour weather window for a transatlantic is.

 Sailing yachts are heavier on the body and on time.
 A motor yacht delivers a steady ride at displacement speed.
 A sailing yacht heels, accelerates, decelerates, and asks more of the people aboard.
 Older owners, owners with mobility constraints, and owners who use the yacht primarily for entertaining rather than cruising are often better served by a motor yacht (or a hybrid one).